wilbooorn/prepwork/README.md

 **NB:** If you've been _conditionally accepted_, you must submit the prep work to us before you can schedule your final interview!

+## Next Steps

+Once you finish, check out the [list of suggestions][extra-preparation] for how you can use the extra time to prepare yourself for the cohort.

+[extra-preparation]: ./extra-preparation.md

 ## Assessments

 Once your cohort begins, we will give assessments throughout the course,